healthyregions/oeps/docs/src/guides/adding-data-to-oeps.md

 }
 ```

+!!! note
-> **Note:** Currently, we use plurals in geodata-source names, "counties", instead of "county" which we use elsewhere.
+    Currently, we use plurals in geodata-source names, "counties", instead of "county" which we use elsewhere.
 In the future, geodata source definitions will not use plural.

+!!! note
-> **Note:** The bq* attributes are used for Google BigQuery, and are likely to be removed in the future.
+    The bq* attributes are used for Google BigQuery, and are likely to be removed in the future.

 ### Create a new table source